geeksLabTech/kade-drive/README.md

 ## Client

-### Note: Make shure that there exist at least a server in the local network
+### Note: Make sure that there exist at least a server in the local network

 ```Python
 from kade_drive.cli import ClientSession